davidissamattos/bpcs/README.md

 remotes::install_github('davidissamattos/bpcs')
 ```

+**NOTE**: installation can take a long time (average 10-20min on a
+regular laptop) due to the compilation of the models.
+We plan to improve
+this in future versions of the package.

-After install we load the package with:
+After installing, we load the package with:

 ``` r
 library(bpcs)